 You don't have to live with depression.
 There are many things you can do to help yourself, and you're going to learn about those right here.

-This is all totally normal.
+This is all totally normal - not healthy, but normal in the sense that it happens to a lot of people.
 The reason that depression hurts so many people these days is that being mildly to extremely depressed has become normal--meaning most people are feeling that way.
 But you don't have to be one of them!

 As you can see from the above description of how you got depressed, this can happen to anyone, regardless of what kind of situation you come from.